-But the good news is that most large-scale people search sites like Nuwber allow you to opt-out from their databases.
+But the good news is that most large-scale people search sites allow you to opt-out from their databases.
 So, simply visit their opt-out pages and submit a request for removal with the URL of the profile page that they have created for you.
 They will get back to you with a confirmation once your profile is deleted, or you can simply visit their site and search for your profile to double-check.

 2. Adjust the Privacy Settings of your Social Media Profiles